 You may find the term “captcha” strange and technical, in fact, this term has been a part of your daily experience on the internet for a long time.
-You certainly come across captchas many times while creating an account, logging in, leaving a comment, downloading a file or resetting the password on many websites.
+You certainly come across several types of captchas many times while creating an account, logging in, leaving a comment, downloading a file, or resetting the password on many websites.

 To answer these questions, let’s walk through the basic idea of captcha, different types of captcha as well as advantages and disadvantages of this challenge-response system.